Vytautas Magnus University

 Initially it was known as the University of Lithuania, but in 1930 the university was renamed to Vytautas Magnus University, commemorating the 500th anniversary of the death of the Lithuanian ruler Vytautas the Great, who is known for the nation's greatest historical expansion in the 15th century.

-It is one of the leading universities of Lithuania, and has about 8,800 students, including Master's students and Ph.D. candidates.
-There are a little over 1000 employees, including approximately 90 professors.
+It is one of the leading universities of Lithuania, and has about 8,800 students, including Master's students and Ph.D. candidates There are a little over 1000 employees, including approximately 90 professors.

 History

 Establishment of University

-The beginnings of higher education in Lithuania go back to the 16th century when in 1579 the college founded by Jesuits in Vilnius became a higher school of education – Academia et Universitas Vilnensis.
-In 1832 in the aftermath of the November Uprising, Czar Nicholas I closed the university.

-However, in 1918 with the establishment of the independent Republic of Lithuania, the State Council decided to reestablish Vilnius University.
+In 1918 with the establishment of the independent Republic of Lithuania, the State Council decided to reestablish Vilnius University.
 Since Vilnius was later under Polish administration and the Lithuanian government had to be transferred to Kaunas, this decision was not put into effect.

 At the beginning of 1920, Higher Courses of Study were established in Kaunas, laying the foundation for the establishment of a university.
-The Lithuanian Cabinet of Ministers decided to establish the University of Lithuania in Kaunas, February 13, 1922.
-The ceremonial opening of the university took place February 16, 1922, while on the 12th of April the President of Lithuania confirmed the university's Statute along with six faculties: Theology-Philosophy, Humanities, Law, Mathematics and Sciences, Medicine and Technical Studies.
+The Lithuanian Cabinet of Ministers decided to establish the University of Lithuania in Kaunas, 13 February 1922.
+The ceremonial opening of the university took place 16 February 1922, while on the 12th of April the President of Lithuania confirmed the university's Statute along with six faculties: Theology-Philosophy, Humanities, Law, Mathematics and Sciences, Medicine and Technical Studies.

 The affiliate Agricultural Academy was founded in 1924 on the basis of the Agronomy and Forestry sections of the Faculty of Mathematics and Sciences; in 1936 the Veterinary Academy was established in a similar fashion on the basis of the Veterinary section of the Faculty of Medicine.

-On June 7, 1930, commemorating the 500th anniversary of the death of Vytautas the Great, the university was renamed in his honor (Vytautas Magnus University, Universitas Vytauti Magni).
+On 7 June 1930, commemorating the 500th anniversary of the death of Vytautas the Great, the university was renamed in his honor (Vytautas Magnus University, Universitas Vytauti Magni).